 - Moss loves damp compacted areas of soil (You will notice moss growing on porous roof tiles and brick wall tops).
 The more you can keep the surface of your lawn open by raking or aeration the less chance moss will have to grow.

 - Creating good drainage.
 Hollow tining or spiking your lawn will allow the surface water to drain away.
-AERATION SHOES may look ridiculous but they are brilliant and really do help to break up the surface and get fresh air into your lawn!
+AERATION SHOES may look ridiculous but they are brilliant and really do help to break up the surface allowing gases to escape and get fresh air into your lawn.

 An Alternative to Killing and Removing Moss

 These fertilisers use large doses of Potassium to kill the moss, the moss then breaks down and is consumed by an already present bacteria, Bacillus.